 Costlier Than Other Foam Types

-Due to its undeniable quality, latex foam can be in a more expensive price range than innerspring or a polyurethane foam.
+Due to its undeniable quality, latex foam can be more expensive than innerspring or polyurethane foam.
 But with its additional cost, you are guaranteed to enjoy better comfort, posture support, breathability, and longevity.

 3. Innerspring Mattresses

-There are various types of innerspring beds, including those with connected springs and individually pocketed coils.
+There are various types of innerspring beds, including those with connected springs and those with individually pocketed coils.

 Types of Innerspring Mattresses

 Bonnell coil mattresses are the oldest types of highly durable and firm innerspring mattresses, ideal for stomach sleepers.
 Because of their open hourglass coil structure, Bonnell spring beds are not as resilient as foam mattresses in terms of motion transfer.
 They are also not as efficient as memory foam in targeting pressure points.
 This means Bonnell spring beds might not benefit you as much if you are a side sleeper.

 B. Offset Coil Mattress

 Compared to Bonnell spring mattresses, offset coil mattresses lean on soft to medium-firm foam firmness.
 This helps them conform and relieve pressure on the body.

 C. Continuous Spring Mattress